syminical/OpenComputers-Programs/CompactClaustrophobia/README.md

 4. Copy the code into your clipboard on your real computer. **(IRL)**
 5. Press down your `scroll wheel` on your mouse to paste.
 6. Wait for the **(long)** animation.
+7. Confirm all of the code you copied got pasted in.
-7. **CAREFULLY** inspect the last few lines at the bottom.
+   1. **CAREFULLY** inspect the last few lines at the bottom.
 It may have not pasted everything you copied.
-Find the start of the first line it missed and copy from there to the end of the code to your real clipboard again.
+   2. Find the start of the first line it missed and copy from there to the end of the code to your real clipboard again.
-**CAREFULLY** click on the first pixel of the first empty line at the bottom and press your `mouse wheel` again to paste.
+   3. **CAREFULLY** click on the first pixel of the first empty line at the bottom and press your `mouse wheel` again to paste.
 Repeat until all the code makes it in correctly.
       - Targetting the position of the white `caret` pixel seems to work usually.
-8. `ctrl+s` to save.
-9. `ctrl+w` to exit.
+8. `save` & `exit`
-10. (optional) `# eject` if you are using my eject util.
+9.  (optional) `# eject` if you are using my eject util.

 Press `ctrl+c` to escape if you need to.